-The bill removes previous restrictions that limited the application of this section to counties with populations under 1.2 million that do not participate in the countywide polling place program.
-It also introduces new provisions that allow for the combination of precincts in certain circumstances, such as when a suitable polling place cannot be secured.
-Furthermore, it emphasizes that combined precincts must not exceed 10,000 registered voters and must not dilute the voting strength or representation of any group protected under the federal Voting Rights Act.
-The act is set to take effect on September 1, 2025.
+The bill removes previous restrictions that limited the application of this section to counties with populations of less than 1.2 million that do not participate in the countywide polling place program.
+It also clarifies that combined precincts cannot exceed 10,000 registered voters and must not dilute the voting strength or representation of groups protected under the federal Voting Rights Act.
+The provisions of this bill are set to take effect on September 1, 2025.

 Statutes affected: Introduced: Election Code 42.0051 (Election Code 42)